 - Individual career counseling for doctoral students

 - Consulting and coaching services for all career stages

 - Offers of the Career and Business Contacts Office (KUK) (Website only available in German)

 - Central student advising service of the University of Bayreuth

 - Publications of the University Association for the Qualification of Young Academics in Germany (UniWiND) (Website only available in German)

-At the University of Bayreuth you can do your doctorate in a structured program at one of the graduate centers or in an individual doctorate at one of the six faculties.
+At the University of Bayreuth you can do your doctorate in a structured program at one of the graduate centers or in an individual doctorate at one of the seven faculties.

 The graduate centers of the University of Bayreuth are:

 - Bayreuth Graduate School for Mathematics and Natural Sciences (BayNAT)

 - Bayreuth Graduate Center for Cultural Studies, Social Sciences and Humanities (BayKULT)